 data.frame The independent data, along with annotations.
-Each row should correspond to one feature.
-The following columns are expected to exist, and the column names should be inserted in the function. indep.id: A unique identifier. indep.chr: The number of the chromosome (1,2, ..., 22, X, Y). indep.pos: The base pair position, relative to the chromosome. indep.symb: Gene symbol (optional). indep.ann: Annotation can be multiple columns.
+Each row should indep.data correspond to one feature.
+The following columns are expected to exist, and the column names should be inserted in the function. indep.id: A unique identifier. indep.chr: The number of the chromosome (1,2, ..., 22, X, Y). indep.pos: The base pair position, relative to the chromosome. indep.symb: Gene symbol dep.ann vector with either the names of the columns or the column numbers in the dependent data that contain the annotation.

+(optional). indep.ann: Annotation can be multiple columns.